MicrosoftDocs/VBA-Docs/api/overview/list-box-control.md

 If a multiple-column list box is bound, Microsoft Access stores the values from one of the columns.

-You can use an unbound list box to store a value that you can use with another control.
+Use an unbound list box to store a value that you can use with another control.
 For example, you could use an unbound list box to limit the values in another list box or in a custom dialog box.
 You could also use an unbound list box to find a record based on the value you select in the list box.

 If you don't have room on your form to display a list box, or if you want to be able to type new values as well as select values from a list, use a combo box instead of a list box.